Guildford: Eastern districts

+Burpham and Merrow are former villages that are now major suburbs of Guildford.

+Northern districts

 Bellfields is a suburb in the north of Guildford lying adjacent to Slyfield Industrial Estate and Stoughton.
 The area includes private estates as well as current and former social housing estates.
 Christ's College, Guildford's senior school and Pond Meadow special needs school are in Bellfields.
 The neighbourhood includes St Peter's Shared Church and the Guildford Family Centre.